 3. Complications after hip replacement surgery can occur due to:

-– Poorly performed operations and surgeon’s incompetence.
+– Poorly performed operations and the surgeon’s incompetence.

 – Improper post-operative patient’s behavior.